fictionco/fiction/@apps/docs/src/docs/structure.md

 The `factor-config` file is used to add public config to your project.
 It is a writeable file used by plugins and the `factor setup` CLI command.

-More information about this file can be found under the [config](./config) doc.
+More information about this file can be found under [config](./config).

 ### .env

 The `.env` file is a standard file based on the [Dotenv](https://github.com/motdotla/dotenv) module.

-More information about this file can be found under the [config](./config) doc.
+More information about this file can be found under [config](./config).

 ## Customization Files

 ### factor-settings.js

 The `factor-settings` file is where apps, plugins, and themes add settings that can be accessed via `Factor.$settings.get('some.setting')`.
-It is super powerful and supports all sort of values from nav item arrays, to components, etc.
+It is powerful and supports all everything from nav item arrays, to components, etc.

 More info about this file under [customize](./customize).

 ### factor-styles.css

-The `factor-styles.css` file (`.less` and `.scss` also supported) is the recommended way of adding your CSS and CSS variables.
+The `factor-styles.css` file _(`.less` and `.scss` also supported)_ is the recommended way of adding your CSS and CSS variables.
 They are parsed and loaded in the ideal order for overriding values (_app > theme > plugin_).

 More info about this file under [customize](./customize).